greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/madlib.html.md

 ## <a id="section_hrn_pv1_rqb"></a>Deep Learning

-Starting in Apache MADlib release 1.16, Greenplum Database supports using Keras and TensorFlow for deep learning.
+Greenplum Database supports using Keras and TensorFlow for deep learning.
 You can review the [supported libraries and configuration instructions](https://cwiki.apache.org/confluence/display/MADLIB/Deep+Learning) on the Apache MADlib pages as well as user documentation for [Keras API](http://madlib.apache.org/docs/latest/group__grp__dl.html) using the Tensorflow backend.
-Note that it is not supported with RHEL 6.

 MADlib supports Keras with a TensorFlow backend, with or without Graphics Processing Units \(GPUs\).
 GPUs can significantly accelerate the training of deep neural networks so they are typically used for enterprise level workloads.
 For further GPU information, visit the MADlib wiki, [https://cwiki.apache.org/confluence/display/MADLIB/Deep+Learning](https://cwiki.apache.org/confluence/display/MADLIB/Deep+Learning).